Aodhán Ó Ríordáin: Israel–Palestine

 Ó Ríordáin has described Israeli actions in the Gaza war as "evil in our time" and "genocide".
 He supports boycotts of Israel, saying that Israel will "never change" unless there is a global boycott and calling on Israeli football teams to be banned from FIFA and UEFA competitions.
 He called for Ireland to withdraw from the Eurovision Song Contest 2024 due to Israel's participation.
 He has expressed disapproval of British Labour Party leader Keir Starmer's policies on Gaza, describing them as "incredibly disappointing".

 LGBTQ rights

 Ó Ríordáin supported the legalisation of same-sex marriage in the 2015 referendum.
 In a TV appearance on RTÉ's Saturday Night Show during the campaign, Ó Ríordáin was asked by presenter Brendan O'Connor to remove a rainbow "Yes" pin from his collar.

 Other activities

 On 28 March 2018, Paddy Jackson and his co-accused were found not guilty of rape and other charges.
 Following the verdict Ó Riordáin sent a tweet praising the complainant and questioning the jury's decision.
 In response Jackson's solicitors announced that he intended to sue Ó Riordáin for defamation following a tweet Ó Riordáin made following Jackson's acquittal.

 Personal life

 He married Áine Kerr in 2010, and they had one child.
-They have since divorced.
-In April 2024, Ó Riordáin announced that he and Nicola Byrne had a child.
+They have since divorced. Ó Riordáin and his partner Nicola Byrne have two children together.